gmathew2014/george-mathew.com/README.md

 *GM personal website, v1 (using Siteleaf)*

-© Copyright 2013 Collectif Media Co - Do not distribute.
+© Copyright 2014 George Mathew.
+Do not distribute.